konrad88k/openx-task1/README.md

 # openx-task1

-Create a data structure which is able to represent the following model (assume that node values are integers).
+Create a data structure which is able to represent the following model<br>
+(assume that node values
+are integers).

 ![example-tree](https://user-images.githubusercontent.com/105243490/232854988-4051f3b8-6f97-411e-bdad-9d2ffbd975f6.png)